TheAliAbbasi/i3wm/Welcome file.md

 ## i3wm configuration
-This repository includes my version of i3 config file please note that my setup is based on manjaro i3 which has a few packages pre configured (eg. volume control with ALSA
+This repository includes my version of i3 config file Please note that my setup is based on manjaro i3 which has a few packages pre configured (eg. volume control with ALSA and Pulse Audio)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI3Njg2OTIwXX0=
+eyJoaXN0b3J5IjpbMTUxNDMzMjAzNV19
 -->